sarahm44/rental-analysis/README.md

 These graphs are static, but you can scroll across or up and down to view.

 #### Neighbourhood Analysis
-On each chart use the dropdown meny to view data for different neighbourhoods.
+On each chart use the dropdown menu to view data for different neighbourhoods.

 You can also navigate around these graphs through tools such as zoom, pan etc.